kittinunf/ReaderK/README.md

 }
 ````

 This allows us to have the same (yet pure) operation that is reusable, and simple to understand and easy to test.
 Plus, there is no `mock`, no clunky setup.
-Just provide different environments at the different time.
+You just provide different environments at the different time.

 ## Features